hardhats/vista-install-docs/New/InstallCache.rst

 environment to run the VistA instance within Caché.
 The first step is to go to the mgr folder of Caché and create a new folder as shown below.
 This folder will hold the database file cache.dat that will contain the VistA routines and globals.
+In reality, the folder can be anywhere on your system; it doesn't have to be with the other databases Caché supplies.

 .. figure::